 Graduate students seeking to qualify for the Registered Dietitian examination may complete appropriate course work and clinical experiences concurrently with requirements for the master's degree by also completing courses in the Coordinated Dietetics Program (CDP), or the Didactic Program in Dietetics (DPD).
 The CDP requires a separate application for admission.

 Admission to the Program

 After applying on-line to the university, students must also apply to the Nutritional Science MS program by providing the following materials to the School of Kinesiology and Nutritional Science.
-Application dates are continuous, and quarter admitted is the same as for the university.
 Please go to: http://www.calstatela.edu/academic/hhs/kns/ntrs_ms_app.php to download the application materials or contact the School of Kinesiology and Nutritional Science at 323/343-4650 and ask that a Nutritional Science MS application packet be mailed to you.
-To be admitted into the Master of Science degree program in Nutritional Science, applicants must also meet the following:
+To be admitted into the Master of Science degree program in Nutritional Science, applicants must meet the following:

-- Grade point average of at least 2.75 in last 90-quarter units (60 semester units) attempted.
-An additional official transcript showing posting of bachelors degree must also be submitted with the Nutritional Science MS application.
+- Grade point average of at least 3.0 in last 90-quarter units (60 semester units) attempted.
+An additional official transcript showing posting of bachelor’s degree must be submitted with the Nutritional Science MS application.

 - Appropriate undergraduate preparation for desired specialization within the discipline of nutritional science.

 - Two letters of recommendation sent with the Nutritional Science application.

 - Statement of goals for graduate study.

 - Submission of G.R.E. general test scores (completed within the past five years) with minimum scores of: Verbal-400 (146 on new test); Quantitative 500 (144 on new test); and Analytical Writing – 3.5.